Vonng/pigsty/docs/v-infra.md

 ### `repo_remove`

-Whether to remove existing REPO files, type: `bool`, level: A, default value: `true`.
+Remove existing REPO files, type: `bool`, level: A, default value: `true`.

-If `true`, the existing repo in `/etc/yum.repos.d` on the meta node will be removed and backed up to the `/etc/yum.repos.d/backup` directory during the local source initialization process.
+If `true`, the existing repo in `/etc/yum.repos.d` on the meta node will be removed and backed up to the `/etc/yum.repos.d/backup` directory during the local repo initialization process.

-Since the content of existing sources in the OS is not controllable, it is recommended to force the removal of existing sources and configure them explicitly via [`repo_upstreams`](#repo_upstreams).
+Since the content of existing reports in the OS is not controllable, it is recommended to force the removal of existing repos and configure them explicitly via [`repo_upstreams`](#repo_upstreams).

-When the node has other self-configured sources or needs to download some special version of RPM packages from a specific source, it can be set to `false` to keep the existing sources.
+When the node has other self-configured repos or needs to download some special version of RPM packages from a specific repo, it can be set to `false` to keep the existing repos.

 ### `repo_upstreams`

-Upstream source of Yum source, type: `repo[]`, level:G.
+Upstream source of Yum repo, type: `repo[]`, level: G.

-By default, we use AliCloud's CentOS7 image source, Tsinghua University's Grafana image source, PackageCloud's Prometheus source, PostgreSQL official source, and software sources such as SCLo, Harbottle, and Nginx.
+By default, we use AliCloud's CentOS7 image source, Tsinghua University's Grafana image source, PackageCloud's Prometheus source, PostgreSQL official source, and software repos such as SCLo, Harbottle, and Nginx.

 ### `repo_packages`

-List of software to download for Yum source, type: `string[]`, level: G, default value:
+List of software to download for Yum repo, type: `string[]`, level: G, default value:

 ```yaml
   - epel-release nginx wget yum-utils yum createrepo sshpass zip unzip